quiltedhills/htfc3-kubejs_patches/README.md

 &nbsp; &nbsp; ◦ Please report any recipes that still have an incorrect move order! <br/>
 • Fixed many anvil recipes having incorrect anvil tier requirements <br/>
 • Fixed a conflict with the tuyere sequenced recipe <br/>
+• Fixed making Zinc Sheets with a mechanical press immediately going into the conveyor belt recipe <br/>
 • Fixed sealed trapdoors not letting pollution through <br/>
 • Removed arc furnace recipes for (mostly unobtainable) raw ore to reduce JEI clutter <br/>
 • Made the charcoal block recipe use whole charcoal pieces instead of powder <br/>